 It can be seen from the transfer functions of the three filters: the 0-order filter is equivalent to an all-pass filter with no change in phase; the 1st-order filter varies between an all-pass filter and a high-pass filter as ζFni varies; the 2nd-order filter varies between an all-pass filter, a band-stop filter and a band-pass filter as ζFni and ζFdi vary.

-Controller Parameter Optimization Method
+Controller parameter optimization method

 After obtaining the structure and initial parameters of the controller, it is necessary to substitute this controller and parameters into the closed loop of the whole system, and to adjust and optimize the parameters of the controller.